dan-v/slack-to-telegram/README.md

 `slack-to-telegram` is a simple way to forward notifications from Slack to Telegram when you are not logged into Slack.
 It uses Slack's [Real Time Messaging API](https://api.slack.com/rtm) to connect to specified accounts and will forward messages through Telegram's [Bot API](https://core.telegram.org/bots/api) to you.

 ## Why
 I currently run an Android OS on my phone without Google services.
 Slack for Android requires Google Cloud Messaging (GCM) in order to receive notifications.
-Since Telegram has it's own mechanism for notifications on Android that does not rely on GCM, I decided to use this as a workaround to receive timely Slack notications.
+Since Telegram has its own mechanism for notifications on Android that does not rely on GCM, I decided to use this as a workaround to receive timely Slack notifications.

 ## Features
 * Support for multiple Slack workspaces